manuel-plavsic/nix_slint_rust_template/README.md

 ## Platforms and corresponding crates

-This template supports GNU/Linux, MacOS and Android.
-Work in process is being done to include iOS too.
+This template supports GNU/Linux, MacOS, Android and iOS.

 Since Windows is not supported by Nix, there is currently no support for it.
-However, this might change in the future.
-The template might add support through WSL and cross compilation.
+However, a PR that adds Windows support (maybe through through WSL and cross compilation?) is very welcome.

 A Rust crate is defined per platform.
 This allows to fine-tune the configuration per platform, in detail.
 A reusable crate for the UI components is not yet included, but it is also planned.

 ## How to use

 - Ensure you have `nix` installed.
-- Download and all that is in this repo to a new git repo, make small adjustments and create your first commit.
+- Download and all that is in this repo to a new git repo, change/remove the README.md and the LICENSE, make optional small adjustments and create your first commit.
 - Run `nix develop -c nu` (this ensures that nushell is already entered).
   - Note that Nushell is the shell used throughout this guide.
 Feel free to use another one, such as Bash, or Zsh.
-  - Note that just `nix develop` will enter bash automatically, regardless of which shell you are calling the command from or you set as default.
+  - Note that just `nix develop` will enter Bash automatically, regardless of which shell you are calling the command from or you set as default.

 ### Run app on GNU/Linux or MacOS

 NB: If you are on GNU/Linux, this template assumes that you are using Wayland (it is possible that it works also on X.11 out of the box).
 On MacOS, there are no considerations to be made.

+The Desktop app uses WGPU with hardware acceleration, but it is possible to use other backends (this will require updating the `Cargo.toml` files of the targeted platforms and potentially the `flake.nix`).

 Steps to run the app: